-A Form WC-206 shall be submitted to the Board by the party seeking reimbursement at any time during the pendency of a claim.
+A Form WC-206 shall be submitted to the Board by the group insurance company or other healthcare provider seeking reimbursement at any time during the pendency of a claim.
 Copies shall also be sent by the party requesting reimbursement to all counsel and unrepresented parties.
-When the Board receives a request for reimbursement and designation as a party at interest, the Board will provide the party requesting requesting reimbursement with notice of the hearing.
+When the Board receives a request for reimbursement and designation as a party at interest, upon approval the Board will provide the party requesting reimbursement with notice of the hearing.